RaviTambade/AspnetMarchWeekend25/Notes/Week1/week1.md

 Let me tell you a story—not from ancient times, but from today’s buzzing tech world.

-Once upon a time, in a city filled with cafes, coding bootcamps, and late-night debugging sessions, lived a curious student named Aarav.
+Once upon a time, in a city filled with cafes, coding bootcamps, and late-night debugging sessions, lived a curious student named Abhay.
 He didn’t just want to *write* code, he wanted to *build* something meaningful.

 But the journey wasn't just about code—it was about **becoming a FullStack Developer**—a modern-day architect of digital experiences.